sourcenetwork/docs.source.network/docs/intro.md

 Internally, DefraDB uses MerkleCRDTs to store data.
 MerkleCRDTs convert all mutations and updates a document has into a graph of changes; similar to Git.
 Moreover, the graph is a [MerkleDAG](https://docs.ipfs.io/concepts/merkle-dag/), which means all nodes are content identifiable with CIDs, and each node, references its parents CIDs.

-To get the most recent commit in the MerkleDAG for a with a docKey of `bae-91171025-ed21-50e3-b0dc-e31bccdfa1ab`, we can submit the following query:
+To get the most recent commit in the MerkleDAG for a with a docKey of `bae-91171025-ed21-50e3-b0dc-e31bccdfa1ab`, you can submit the following query:

 ```gql
 query {